ogreowl/dark-wizard-gpt3-npc/README.md

 4: Even when given a carefully curated input, there is always a small chance that the AI gives an undesirable response.

 5: The AI has a limited memory.
 In this iteration, the AI can remember up to 3 back-and-forth interactions with the player.
-Its memory can be easily increased from, there is likely a non-trivial cap of how many past interactions the NPC can remember.
+Its memory can be easily increased from that, butthere is likely a non-trivial cap of how many past interactions the NPC can remember.

 *